MattSainsbury-Dale/testarguments/README.md

 ### Optimal arguments

 The function `optimal_arguments()` computes the optimal arguments from a `testargs` object.
-The measure of "best performer" is diagnostic dependent (e.g., we wish to *minimise* the Brier score and run time, but *maximise* the AUC score).
+The measure of optimality is diagnostic dependent (e.g., we wish to *minimise* the Brier score and run time, but *maximise* the AUC score).
 For this reason, `optimal_arguments()` allows one to set the optimality criterion for each rule individually.
 The default is to minimise.

 ```r
 optimality_criterion <- list(AUC = which.max)